The Academy in the Public Square

 Complex Insights into Identity

-USC Dornsife’s Viet Thanh Nguyen, the Pulitzer-winning author of The Sympathizer, contributes frequently to the public discourse about race and American identity — including pieces for The Atlantic, Time, The New York Times, and more.
-With his bestselling novel about to be adapted for an HBO series, whole new audiences will get to engage with his distinct perspective.
+USC Dornsife’s Viet Thanh Nguyen, the Pulitzer-winning author of The Sympathizer, contributes frequently to the public discourse about American culture — including pieces for The Atlantic, Time, The New York Times, and more.
+With his bestselling novel recently adapted into an HBO series, whole new audiences are engaging with his distinct voice.

 Contact Us